sndnyang/Diffusion_ViT_log/README.md

 # Diffusion_ViT

-Code will be released soon.
+The code is released  https://github.com/sndnyang/Diffusion_ViT

+This repo is just for logs and will be removed.

 The record on wandbai